At Holy Cross Catholic School, student life is an important part of educating the WHOLE child

 Each year, students at Holy Cross prepare an exhibit of their work for the Holy Cross Learning Fair.

-A long standing tradition at Holy Cross Catholic School is our annual trip to Wolverine Outdoor Education Camp.
+A long standing tradition at Holy Cross Catholic School is our annual trip to winter camp.

-Students from Holy Cross Catholic School meet with other students in the Blue Water Vicariate to participate in the Academic Olympics.
+Students from Holy Cross Catholic School meet with other students in the Blue Water Vicariate to compete in the Academic Olympics.

 The Drama Club at Holy Cross was formed in the 2007-2008 school year.
 It is open to students in grades three through eight.